 Help us improve our documentation!
-Tell us about your experience with this article by filling out this form.
+Tell us about your experience with this article by completing this form.

-Antifraud solutions are used along with payment transactions to make them more secure by performing a risk analysis.
-VTEX allows antifraud systems to be integrated by providers through a protocol.
-The Antifraud Provider Protocol is a contract between VTEX and providers where VTEX defines a set of rules that have to be implemented by the providers in their integrations.
-The integrations have to include a set of endpoints defined in our Antifraud Provider Protocol API.
+Anti-fraud solutions play a crucial role in ensuring secure payment transactions by performing risk analysis.
+VTEX offers integration capabilities for anti-fraud systems through the Anti-fraud Provider Protocol.
+This protocol is an agreement between VTEX and providers, defining a set of rules that have to be implemented by the providers in their integrations.
+The integrations must include a set of endpoints defined in our Anti-fraud Provider Protocol API.

 Developing a gift card integration

-At VTEX, gift cards are treated as a payment option and their transactions are processed in the Checkout.
-Besides our native solution, VTEX allows external gift card providers to implement their integrations using our Gift Card Provider Protocol.
+On VTEX, gift cards are treated as a payment option, and their transactions are processed at Checkout.
+Besides our native solution, VTEX allows external gift card providers to implement integrations using our Gift Card Provider Protocol.
 Through this protocol, providers can develop a middleware containing the endpoints described in our Gift Card Provider Protocol API and connects with our Gift Card Hub.
-You can check more details about Gift Cards in the articles below:
+You can check more details about gift cards in the articles below:

-VTEX’s payment systems provide many resources to support all kinds of payment methods, conditions and integrations.
+VTEX's payment systems offer extensive resources to support various payment methods, conditions, and integrations.
 This versatility also comes with complexity.
-If you are developing an integration or dealing with a more complex payment configuration, having a better understanding of our Payments architecture might help you.
-You can check details about it in these articles:
+If you are developing an integration or dealing with a more complex payment configuration, a better understanding of VTEX Payments architecture might help you.
+See more details in these articles:

 Configuring specific payment methods or affiliations

-The most common process to make payments available in your store is by configuring an affiliation (related to the provider you have a contract with) and a method in the Admin.
-Instructions for this process are found mostly in our Help Center, but some configurations are more advanced and described in the articles below:
+The most common process for enabling payments in your store is by configuring an affiliation related to the provider you have a contract with and a payment method in the Admin.
+Instructions for this process can be found primarily in our Help Center.
+However, some configurations are more advanced and are described in the articles below:

 Configuring payments for specific use cases

-When adding or editing a payment configuration in your store, you might need specific use cases such as defining a type of interest rate or processing payments through an external seller.
-Check the articles below for more information:
+When adding or editing a payment configuration in your store, you might need specific use cases, such as defining a type of interest rate or processing payments through an external seller.
+Read the articles below for more information:

 Developing a payment integration

 Payment providers can implement their integrations using our Payment Provider Protocol.
 This protocol enables providers to create a payment connector that interacts with our Gateway and contains the endpoints described in our Payment Provider Protocol API.
-Besides developing the connector, providers also need to test them and make sure they follow the required security standards before they can be available to the stores.
-You can check the details for those steps in the articles below:
+Besides developing the connector, providers must also test them and ensure they follow the required security standards before they can be available to the stores.
+Learn more in the articles below: